Last Updated: June 16, 2026

 The smell of wet earth and rice fields filled the air, and you could hear leaves moving in the breeze and roosters in the distant villages.
 At the valley before the waterfall, people spoke Lao-infused Thai, rice fields buzzed with life, and the air cooled down—and I felt that I was indeed off the beaten path.
 Happiness.

 To be very honest, that valley was more than the waterfall itself.
 I ended up remembering it much more vividly than the actual waterfall.
 I could build a house here and never leave.
-Nan’s valleys make it one of those hidden gems Thailand you can’t miss.
+Nan’s valleys make it one of those Thailand hidden gems you can’t miss.
 I could have easily forgotten the waterfall, and that valley still would have made my trip!

 Back in Nan town early in the evening, I literally collapsed on my bed, too tired even for dinner.
 That is the beauty of Thailand hidden gems like Nan—they require a bit more effort to reach, but they reward you with moments that are eternal.